OKStateACM/ArduinoWorkshop/README.md

 Before we compile and run our code, we still need to hardwire the arduino board itself.

 <img src="https://www.arduino.cc/en/uploads/Tutorial/ExampleCircuit_bb.png" alt="Blink Setup" width="250" /><img src="https://www.arduino.cc/en/uploads/Tutorial/ExampleCircuit_sch.png" alt="Blink Setup Diagram" width="250"/>

+To do so, we connect the negative leg of the LED (The shorter leg) to a ground pin on the board.
+We then connect the other positive (longer) leg to row 10 on our board.
+Now we can connect our 220 Ohm resistor to the circuit.
+Take the end with the darker brown stripe and connect it to another slot in row 10.
+Now, connect the other end of the resistor to row 13.

+We can now connect our breadboard to the Arduino by connecting a wire from the breadboard's ground to the Arduino's ground and from our breadboard's row 13 to the Arduino's slot 13.

 Now we can compile our code in the web editor and run it...